apache/airflow/contributing-docs/11_provider_packages.rst

 If in doubt, you can always look at ``CHANGELOG.rst``  in other providers to see how we communicate breaking changes in the providers.

+It's important to note that the marking release as breaking / major is subject to the judgment of release manager upon preparing the release.

 Bumping minimum version of dependencies in providers
 ----------------------------------------------------